aws-samples/aws-refarch-wordpress/README.md

 If you found yourself wishing this set of frequently asked questions had an answer for a particular problem, please [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 The chances are that others will also benefit from having the answer listed here.

-## License
+## License Summary

-Portions copyright.
+This sample code is made available under the MIT-0 license.
+See the LICENSE file.

+It relies on WordPress and OPcache:

 - WordPress is licensed under the General Public License (GPLv2 or later) from the Free Software Foundation.

 - OPcache is licensed under PHP License, version 3.01.

-Please see LICENSE.txt for applicable license terms and NOTICE.txt for applicable notices.